 Specifies if the Replicator should skip the verification of self-signed certificates when it calls remote HTTPS URLs.
 Use with care.

 Optional [Default: info]

-Log level of the replicator.log file.
+Log level of the replicator-service.log file.
 Options are: warn, info, debug

 Optional [Default: localhost]